Road User Behavior

 Wasserman, Lisa

-Ewald & Wasserman Research (E&W) conducted the 2022 California Traffic Safety Public Opinion Study on behalf of the California Office of Traffic Safety (OTS) and the Safe Transportation Research and Education Center of UC Berkeley (SafeTREC).
-Similar to previous years and since 2020, the data collection transitioned from an intercept survey to an online panel with survey panelists provided by Marketing Services Group, a commercial sample and panel vendor.
+Similar to the survey waves since 2020, the 2023 California Traffic Safety Public Opinion Study was conducted by Ewald & Wasserman Research (E&W) on behalf of the California Office of Traffic Safety (OTS) and the Safe Transportation Research and Education Center of UC Berkeley (SafeTREC), with an online self-administered survey.
+Survey panelists were provided through Marketing Services Group, a commercial sample and panel vendor.

-UC Berkeley SafeTREC is excited to announce the release of the 2021 series of Traffic Safety Fact Sheets, which feature traffic safety data and trends at the national and state level on a variety of road safety topics.
-This series also highlights the Safe System approach to road safety.
-Historically, road safety efforts focused on changing human behaviors to prevent crashes.
-The Safe System approach reframes...
+UC Berkeley SafeTREC is excited to announce the release of the 2022 series of Traffic Safety Fact Sheets, which feature traffic safety data and trends at the national and state level on a variety of road safety topics.
+This series also highlights the Safe System approach to road safety, which the United States Department of Transportation...

-2021 SafeTREC Traffic Safety Fact Sheet: Speeding-Related Crashes
+2022 SafeTREC Traffic Safety Fact Sheet: Drug-Involved Driving

 Katherine L. Chen